The Data We Forgot We Had: A Tagging System for Research Serendipity

 The payoff:

-We move from "we forgot we had this" to "Claude, what do we have that speaks to X?"
+The move is from “I forgot I had this” to “what in the inventory speaks to X?”

 Serendipity becomes systematic.
 The auxiliary data accumulated over years of research becomes a searchable inventory rather than a graveyard of forgotten downloads.

 The C2ER data transformed a paper.
-The next dataset that transforms our work might already be sitting in a folder somewhere, waiting for the right question to surface it.
-Question-first tagging ensures we can find it.
+The next dataset that transforms a piece of research might already be sitting in a folder somewhere, waiting for the right question to surface it.
+Question-first tagging ensures it can be found.

-Cholette, V. (2026, January 16).
-The data we forgot we had: A tagging system for research serendipity.
+Cholette, V. (2026, January 15). the Data We Forgot We Had: A Tagging System for Research Serendipity.
 Too Early To Say. https://tooearlytosay.com/research/methodology/question-first-data-management/